Petticoat Line

 Petticoat Line was an all-woman panel show on the BBC Home Service (from 1967 this became BBC Radio 4) chaired by Anona Winn which discussed listeners' letters and problems.
 It started on 6 January 1965 and ran for 11 years.
-It was devised by Anona Winn and Ian C. Messiter.
+It was devised by Anona Winn and Ian Messiter.
 The panellists always included Renée Houston (who was rationed to saying "bloody" no more than three times per show); Sheila van Damm and Katharine Whitehorn also appeared quite often.
 Winn originally proposed a more serious show called The Ombudswomen but this lighter and funnier show came into existence instead.

 Signature tune

-The music which introduced and ended each edition was 'Fluter's Holiday', by Bert Kaempfert and his orchestra.
+The music which introduced and ended each edition was "Fluter's Holiday", by Bert Kaempfert and his orchestra.